 I am an evolutionary biologist studying vocal communication in birds.
 Ever since I have been intrigued by animal behaviour and the way animals interact with each other and their surrounding.
 After a brief detour completing an apprenticeship as technical draughtswomen in mechanical engineering I realised my place won’t be in sealed off rooms, but outside observing and experiencing the living nature.

 Conducting field work in the Kalahari Desert (click here for information on the Kalahari Research Centre), I got exposed to the loud and boisterous nature of the cheeky babblers.
-This formative experience manifested my interest into bird behaviour and communication, and paved the way for my PhD (completed 2016 at the Department of Evolutionary Biology and Environmental Studies of the University of Zurich with Associate Prof. Simon Townsend, Prof. Marta Manser and Associate Prof. Amanda Ridley) and my current work on vocal combinations in birds and its implications for human language evolution.
+This formative experience manifested my interest into bird behaviour and communication, and paved the way for my PhD (completed 2016 at the Department of Evolutionary Biology and Environmental Studies of the University of Zurich with Associate Prof. Simon Townsend, Prof. Marta Manser and Prof. Amanda Ridley), and my work on combinatorial capacities in babbler birds and its implications for human language evolution.
 In 2017, I took up a position as postdoctoral researcher at the Department of Comparative Linguistics of the University of Zurich (Comparative Communication and Cognition Group, Associate Prof. Simon Townsend), where I followed-up on my PhD work on combinatorial structures in the pied and chestnut-crowned babblers.
 With the start of 2020, I moved to the Department of Cognitive Biology of the University of Vienna, where together with Prof. Tecumseh Fitch I will focus on more mechanistic aspects of combinatorial abilities and their environmental drivers.